rohnugu/base-drafts/draft-ietf-quic-http.md

 ~~~~~~~~~~
 {: #fig-stream-header title="Unidirectional Stream Header"}

-The stream header consists of a single byte, indicating the type of data to
-follow.
-The format and structure of that data are defined by the specification
-of the stream type.
+Two stream types are defined in this document: control streams
+({{control-streams}}) and push streams ({{server-push}}).
+Other stream types
+can be defined by extensions to HTTP/QUIC.

-If the header indicates a stream type which is not supported by the recipient,
+If the stream header indicates a stream type which is not supported by the
-the stream MUST be aborted (using a QUIC STOP_SENDING frame) with an error of
+recipient, the stream SHOULD be treated as a stream error of type
-type HTTP_UNKNOWN_STREAM_TYPE.
-The remainder of the stream SHOULD NOT be read
+HTTP_UNKNOWN_STREAM_TYPE.
+The semantics of the remainder of the stream are
+unknown.
+Implementations SHOULD NOT send stream types the peer is not already
+known to support, since a stream error MAY be promoted to a connection error at
-by the recipient.
+the peer's discretion.

 ###  Control Streams